cadevcu/PhotonUnityShowcase/README.md

 # PhotonUnityShowcase
 *additional/hidden features: MySQL Database with PHP communication for user login/registrations --currently only available when the php files are being hosted locally*

 * An online first person basketball game (requires internet connection).
 Knock down players, steal the ball, and make amazing shots.
 To play go to Lobby, and join or create a room.
-New rooms can be customized, and the game itself if customizable via settings.
+New rooms can be customized, and the game itself is customizable via settings.
 This is a personal project that took ~1 month to make for showcasing purposes.

 **How to Setup:**
 1. Clone or Download this repo (*for non-github users I recommend **"Download as ZIP" -> [click here to download zip](https://github.com/cadevcu/PhotonUnityShowcase/archive/master.zip)***)